vscode-restructuredtext/vscode-restructuredtext/docs/sphinx.md

 ```

 Then the value should be set to ```build/html```.

+## Sphinx Build Path
+The value for `restructuredtext.sphinxBuildPath` above depends on your Python installation.

+On Windows Python can be installed to all possible locations and does not appear in PATH environment variable.
+Then you must set this value to the proper sphinx-build.exe file path.

 # Troubleshooting Guide
 If any error happens, please follow the steps below to locate the possible causes.